Lower Back Exercises to Combat Sciatica

 - Lie on your back and place your hands behind your head; if you need to get more comfortable, you can use a pillow or something soft.

 - Lift one leg a few inches into the air; while lifting, make sure to tighten your abdominal muscles.
-Don't lift your leg up too far; it should only be a couple of inches off the floor.
+Don't lift your leg too far; it should only be a couple of inches off the floor.

 - Hold your leg in this position for about five seconds; do both sides until you get tired.